Gerie-2017/reinforcement_L/README.md

-The reinforcement learning is the recent exciting research trends and are attracting the attention of scholars.
+The reinforcement learning is the recent exciting research trend and is attracting the attention of scholars.

-The practice on this repository is to have some good understanding on this research area with hands-on practice demo!
+The updates on this repository is to have some good understanding on this research area with hands-on practice demo!